-What we hear of the G7 is often limited to the few days of the leaders’ Summit, which in 2019 will be held in Biarritz, from 24 to 26 August.
+What we hear of the G7 is often limited to the few days of the leaders’ Summit, which in 2019 held in Biarritz, from 24 to 26 August.
 But the G7 involves work by far more than just the leaders of the member countries.

 The Leaders of the G7 members already have tight schedules.
 So to represent them and their interests in every phase of G7 preparation, they each count on their personal representatives (known as Sherpa and Sous-Sherpa).